com-480-data-visualization/est-property-prices/README.md

 #### Data Preprocessing
 The data is already split into two granularity levels: data by `county` and data by `municipality`.
 We will group the data by year to observe the trends over time.

 For the different graphs we plan to create, we will pre-process the data to ensure it is in the proper format for direct use.
-Our initial analysis can be found in the [notebook](notebooks/initial_data_analysis.ipynb).

 ### 🔍 Problematic